 The first thing to do is to set the host adapter network:

 If controller network settings are configured correctly and the target is not password protected: (chap user / chap secret) function (menu: scan iSCSI devices) displays all LUN information.

-The last thing to do is to set the LUN as the boot device in motherboard BIOS.
+The last thing to do is to set the LUN as the boot device in motherboard bios.

-Now everything should be well-configured and work properly.
+And that’s all.
+It’s simple, isn’t it?
 We are curious to hear about your experiences with booting from Open-E DSS V6 iSCSI Failover, so we would like to invite you to take part in the interesting discussions on our storage community forum.